Various Pros and Cons of Genetic Engineering For Cloning and Transformation

 5. Organisms Can be ‘Tailor-Made’

-Genetic engineering can make alterations in the organisms to show desirable characteristics.
-Genes can also be manipulated in trees that they absorb more CO2 and reduce the threat of global warming.
+Plus, genes can also be manipulated in trees to make them absorb more CO2 and reduce the threat of global warming.

 6. Faster Growth in Animals and Plants

-Animals can also be genetically modified in case of improving production.
+Also, animals can also be genetically modified to improve production.
 Dairy cows can be engineered to give more milk and to grow wool faster in sheep.
-The animals bred for their meat can be engineered to grow bigger and faster.

 7. Pest and Disease Resistance

 The modification through genetic engineering is mainly executed in plants.
-The genes are being altered in animals or plants to make them perdurable and resistant to pests and diseases.
+The genes are altered to make them perdurable and resistant to pests and diseases.

-Plants being cultivated can have built-in pest repellents that help reduce the requirement for harmful chemicals and other pesticides that cause damage to the water supply.
+Using genetic engineering, cultivated plants can have built-in pest repellents that help reduce the requirement for harmful chemicals and other pesticides that cause damage to the water supply.

 Various Cons of Genetic Engineering